Part One: Void and/or Reverse the Original Transaction

-Note - Transactions should only be voided and/or reversed when the final amount is incorrect.
+*Note* Transactions should only be voided and/or reversed when the final amount is incorrect.
 If the transactions are correct a reissue will be needed.
-The reissue process is covered in a separate document.
+The reissue process is covered in How to Reissue Checks.

 Voiding or reversing a check backs out all of the transaction data including the Net, Adjustments, and Taxes.
 In addition, when a Paycheck is reversed the Net amount of the check is added as the total to an "AdvanceBnk" in the Employee's Pay Setup/Adjustments form.
 This "AdvanceBank" is deducted in subsequent payroll until the total amount is recovered.